Yse4/Yse4/README.md

 ### Hi there 👋

-I'm Ualas Henrique (Yse), I'm a Software Engineer, and started studying technology in 2023.
+I'm Ualas Henrique, I'm a Software Engineer, and started studying technology in 2023.

 I love this area and hope to continue growing as a developer!